ramparvathaneni1/TDD-practice-exercise/README.md

 ## Manually test `myFuncs.js`

-You can probably read through this code an tel what it's doing.
+You can probably read through this code and tell what it's doing.
 However, to check this code in a `node` environment you can try the following.

 1. Open a new Terminal window or tab and type `node`.